ezluna/hello-world/Planning.md

 ### Week of January 27th

 ### Week of February 3rd

-## February 10th: SUBMISSION MODEL
+## February 10th: Deadline to submit model results